 But what compelled me to take a break from other activities and post anything today, was discovering this powerful message from a minister from my own community.
 The Reverend Doctor Dee Eisenhauer writes:

 I stand for peace in part because I know that to do harm is harmful to the one who wounds and kills others.
 I learned this from my Dad, a gentle, thoughtful man who has been in his lifetime a farmer, lumberjack, sawmill operator, teacher, builder, and school bus driver.
 His first adult job was as an air force warrior in the Vietnam war, an excellent navigator who flew numerous bombing missions.
 When asked these days what he did in the war, he answers simply, “I was a mass murderer.”
 No human being should be put in that position.
-It’s inhuman.
+It’s inhuman.and later this:

 I feel strongly about these convictions of mine, as I’m sure you feel strongly about your ideas and your work for peace.
 I think it’s important that we be strong and articulate about what we believe and why.
 But I also want to say a word about being peaceful people as we seek peace.
 I think we need to look, act, and sound peaceful as we pour our heart-felt efforts into creating peace.
 We have to guard against allowing a heated and strident political atmosphere to determine how we express ourselves both within the many branches of the peace movement and as we turn toward the public or to those we perceive as opponents.